nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in **'../trained_model/model_demo_type4'**.

 ## 4. Picking
-Picking the particles based on previous trained model.
+Options for picking particles based on pre-trained model are:
-Options:

     --inputDir, string, specify the directory of micrograph files --particle_size, int, the size of the particle